Shuck & Associates, PLLC

 Cognitive dissonance occurs in victims of emotional and psychological abuse.
 This happens because the abuser's personality is black & white and has disintegrated parts.
 When the victim receives such polarizing feedback from someone they love and that "loves" them, it creates a deep confusion.
 This means the person will have contradictory thoughts and behaviors: "I continue to be around the person I love (behavior) even though this person is harming me (cognition)."

-arent(s) are supposed to teach their children self-worth... to NOT tolerate toxicity or abuse from others.
-It is clinically harmful enmeshing "love" with abuse; this conditions the children, who grow into adults, that love includes manipulation, secrecy, control, pathologizing, shame, ostracizing, possessiveness, and other forms of abuse (i.e. sexual, physical, financial, etc.).
+It is clinically harmful enmeshing "love" with abuse; this conditions the children, who grow into adults, that love includes manipulation, secrecy, control, pathologizing, shame, betrayal, ostracizing, possessiveness, and other forms of abuse (i.e. sexual, physical, financial, etc.).
 These actions are based in fear, not love.

 This is not your fault.